-Students who are dually enrolled in high school and Montgomery College may be eligible for a Board of Trustees High School Grant or Maryland State Dual Enrollment Grant.
-A limited amount of funding is available.
-These programs have a separate application form, which is available on the Dual Enrollment webpage.
+Students who are dually enrolled in high school and Montgomery College may be eligible for a limited amount of funding.
+For more information visit the Dual Enrollment webpage.

 NOTICES

 Notice of Non-Discrimination

 At Montgomery College, we understand diversity is more than just ethnic representation.
 Our student body, faculty, and staff are made up of people with varying abilities, sexualities, religions, ethnicities, and nationalities.
 As a community open to all, the College embraces its extraordinary diversity, and it is committed to creating learning environments and opportunities that prepare our students to contribute to and participate in a global society and marketplace.
 By putting diversity first, Montgomery College is a community of students, faculty, staff, and alumni that are truly citizens of the world.